The Most Common Problems With Home Heating Furnaces

 The Filter Is Dirty

 To fix this problem, either clean the filter or replace it entirely if it’s dirty beyond repair.
+Make a note on your schedule to clean the filter regularly, as this is one of the easiest ways to prevent common furnace problems.

 The Furnace Cycles Too Frequently